rjshvjy/puvi/.dev-index/packs/subcategories.md

   - Shared with: batch-production, blending, masters-crud, material-writeoff, opening-balance, purchase, sku-production, unknown
   - Impact: Changes will cascade to these modules
 - **cost_elements_master** (HIGH RISK)
-  - Shared with: cost-management, masters-crud, package-sizes, sku-production, system-config
+  - Shared with: batch-production, cost-management, masters-crud, package-sizes, sku-production, system-config
   - Impact: Changes will cascade to these modules

 ### Integration Points